Visual-Behavior/detr-tensorflow/README.md

 Finally, we provide a jupyter notebook to help you understand how to load a dataset, setup a custom dataset and finetune your model.

 <img src="images/datasetsupport.png"></img>

+## Tutorials

+To get started with the repository you can check the following Jupyter notebooks:

+- ✍ How to load a dataset.ipynb
+- ✍ DETR Tensorflow - Finetuning tutorial.ipynb
+- ✍ DETR Tensorflow - How to setup a custom dataset.ipynb

+As well as the logging board on wandb https://wandb.ai/thibault-neveu/detr-tensorflow-log with the following report:

+- 🚀 Finetuning DETR on Tensorflow - A step by step guide

 ## Install